unChaz/sci-fi-5e/srd/mechanics/combat.md

 An independent mount retains its place in the initiative order.
 Bearing a rider puts no restrictions on the actions the mount can take, and it moves and acts as it wishes.
 It might flee from combat, rush to attack and devour a badly injured foe, or otherwise act against your wishes.

-In either case, if the mount provokes an opportunity attack while you’re on it, the attacker can target you or the mount.
+In either case, if the mount provokes an opportunity attack while you're on it, the attacker can target you or the mount.

 ### Mechanical Mounts
 Mechanical mounts move on your turn, and some have certain restrictions for what actions you can take.